 Both the University and the State are making great strides in green building construction and renovation.
 These projects will help the campus conserve energy, reduce the use of raw materials, and save money.
 Over time, more members of the campus community will live, work, and learn in increasingly efficient buildings while enjoying a higher standard of indoor environmental quality.

 The University of Maryland is currently constructing on another LEED building, the Physical Sciences Complex (PSC).
-This Complex plans to include a remarkable array of high-tech laboratories with equipment unsurpassed by any university facility in the country.
-When the building is completed in the fall of 2013, it will rank among the top facilities in the world.
+This Complex includes a remarkable array of high-tech laboratories with equipment unsurpassed by any university facility in the country.

 Green features of this building will comprise of: